What happens when a creditor takes me to court in Scotland?

 This effectively freezes a specific amount of money in your bank account with a view to repaying your creditor.
 A minimum sum receives ‘protection’ from bank arrestment, and this is currently £460.06.¹

 A sheriff officer will ‘attach’ possessions held outside of your property to the value of the debt – garden tools, bicycles, a vehicle or motorbike, for example.
 You are not allowed to sell or dispose of these attached items, as they will be sold for the benefit of your creditor.

 If the court grants an inhibition order, it means that you cannot sell your property or take any more loans secured against it, even if it is jointly owned.
 Your creditor, however, does not take control over it and is not allowed to sell it themselves.

 If you need more guidance on what to do if a creditor takes you to court, contact one of our experts at Scotland Debt Solutions.
 We can provide you with professional advice on your legal obligations, and the likely repercussions of your actions.
-With four offices around Scotland, we offer a same-day appointment free of charge.
+With five offices around Scotland, we offer a same-day appointment free of charge.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]

 Credit unions offer a range of financial products including current accounts, savings accounts, and loans, and can be a good alternative to banks and building societies whilst also helping your cash flow.
 There are credit unions all around the UK, almost 100 of them operating in Scotland.
 They’re not always widely advertised, however, and although […]